jgbernalp/sexual-education-chatbot/README.md

 python bootstrap_train.py
 ```

-This will run build the index based on the `questions_answers.json` file, the index will be stored in the `indexes` folder.
+This will build the index based on the `questions_answers.json` file, the index will be stored in the `indexes` folder.

 ## To use a new index